The Ultimate In Birding Tours

 We are most fortunate to be able to visit such an exciting country and our Bhutan tour explores the very best of Bhutan’s bird habitats.

 We start our Bhutan birding tour at Paro in western Bhutan, the site of the only international airport.
-In the Paro valley we will be wanting to see the handsome Ibisbill, the sole member of its family, as well as Black-tailed Crake and, with luck, Solitary Snipe.
+In the Paro Valley we will be wanting to see the handsome Ibisbill, the sole member of its family, as well as Black-tailed Crake and, with luck, Solitary Snipe.

 Around Punakha, the old capital of Bhutan, and at the nearby Dochu La, the rare White-bellied Heron, Spotted Elachura, Yellow-vented Warbler and the wonderful Fire-tailed Myzornis are the greatest attractions.